 Event Based Conditions

-Users can select conditions based on events within the Advanced Outreach.
+Users can select conditions based on events within the Program.
 The list of event configurations is based on the step prior to the Conditional Wait step.
-For more information on the steps available in each model, refer to Configure Model and Emails for Advanced Outreach.
+For more information on the steps available in each model, refer to Configure Model and Emails for Program.
 If the prior step is Send Email or Create/Close CTA, the following event configurations will be available:

 Send Email: Email Opened, Email not Opened, Link Clicked, Link not Clicked